lake-wg/edhoc/draft-ietf-lake-traces.md

 The document contains two traces:

-* Section {{sec-trace-1}}.
-Authentication with signature keys identified by the hash value of the X.509 certificates (provided in {{certs}}).
+* {{sec-trace-1}} - Authentication with signature keys identified by the hash value of the X.509 certificates (provided in {{certs}}).
 The endpoints use EdDSA {{RFC8032}} for authentication and X25519 {{RFC7748}} for ephemeral-ephemeral Diffie-Hellman key exchange.

-* Section 4 {{sec-trace-2}}.
-Authentication with static Diffie-Hellman keys identified by short key identifiers labelling CWT Claim Sets (CCSs) {{RFC8392}}.
+* {{sec-trace-2}} - Authentication with static Diffie-Hellman keys identified by short key identifiers labelling CWT Claim Sets (CCSs) {{RFC8392}}.
 The endpoints use NIST P-256 (FIPS PUB 186-4) for both ephemeral-ephemeral and static-ephemeral Diffie-Hellman key exchange.
 This trace also illustrates the cipher suite negotiation, and provides an example of low protocol overhead, with messages sizes of (39, 45, 19) bytes.

 The traces in this draft are valid for version -17 of {{I-D.ietf-lake-edhoc}}.